arminsalcin/arminsalcin/README.md

 ## I'm a Hardware and Frontend dev!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently working in Eligible ai 🤣
 - 👯 I’m looking to collaborate with other frontend devs
-- 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play drums

 ### Connect with me: